pragmint/open-practices/templates/new-practice.md

 <start_replace>
 ```
-Each gaining traction action should have its own section starting with `###` and the title followed by a brief description (3-5 sentences).
-Each section should cover some action or set of actions a team can take to generate buy-in, get practical experience, or make the practice a common part of the normal routine.
-If there any generally applicable [resources](/resources/) can be leveraged to support each subsection, make sure to link to them here.
-If the resource you have in mind is super specific to this practice, you can include that link and breakdown here.
+Each Gaining Traction action should have its own section starting with `###` and the title (e.g., Run a Retrospective).
+Then, add a brief description (3-5 sentences) of the action, including ways the team can generate buy-in, get practical experience, or make the practice a common part of the normal routine.

-For these sections, you may want to take inspiration from the generic practices from [Learning Culture](/capabilities/learning-culture.md#supporting-practices) - and how to put those general practices to use by adding specifics such as talking points, demonstration instructions, roundtable discussion prompts, and links to external resources.
+For the actions you list here, you may want to take inspiration from the general practices in [Learning Culture](/capabilities/learning-culture.md#supporting-practices).
+Briefly discuss how to put those general practices to use by adding specifics such as unique talking points, demonstration instructions, roundtable discussion prompts, and links to external resources.

 For example, a general practice is to Facilitate a Roundtable Discussion.
-In the Run Pair Programming Sessions practice, we elaborate on how to facilitate a roundtable discussion by listing specific discussion prompts related to pair programming such as, "How frequently do we engage in pair programming sessions, and are they integrated into our regular workflow?"
+In the Run Pair Programming Sessions practice page, we elaborate on *how* to facilitate a roundtable discussion by listing **specific discussion prompts** related to pair programming, such as "How frequently do we engage in pair programming sessions, and are they integrated into our regular workflow?"

 Another example of a general practice is to Start a Book Club.
-In the Reduce Coupling Between Abstractions practice, we list specific books that can help put this practice to use such as "Refactoring" by Martin Fowler and "Clean Architecture" by Robert C. Martin.
+In the Reduce Coupling Between Abstractions practice, we list specific books that can help put this practice to use, such as *Refactoring* by Martin Fowler and *Clean Architecture* by Robert C. Martin.

+Generally applicable [resources](/resources/), such as videos and books, may be leveraged to support an action; make sure to link to them here.
+If the resource you have in mind is super specific to the practice, then you can include a link and brief description here.

 See the Gaining Traction section in [other practice pages](/practices/) for more examples.
 ```